Kernel Machines for Current Status Data: Simulation Study

-To summarize, Figures \ref{fig:Weibull-failure-time}-\ref{fig:triangle plot I} showed that the CSD-SVM is comparable to other known methods for estimating the failure time distribution with current status data, and in certain cases is even better.
-Specifically, we found that the CSD-SVM with an appropriate kernel was superior in three out of the four examples, especially when the true density $g$ is known.
-It should be noted that even when the assumptions of the other models were true the CSD-SVM estimates were comparable.
-Additionally, when these assumptions fail to hold, the CSD-SVM estimates were generally better.
-The main advantage of the proposed SVM approach is that it does not assume any parametric form and thus may be superior, especially when the assumptions of other models fail to hold.
-Additionally, it seems that the CSD-SVM can perform well in higher dimensions.
+To summarize, Figures \ref{fig:Weibull-failure-time}-\ref{fig:triangle plot I} showed that the KM-CSD is comparable to other known methods for estimating the failure time distribution with current status data, and in certain cases is even better.
+Specifically, we found that the KM-CSD with an appropriate kernel was superior in three out of the four examples, especially when the true density $g$ is known.
+It should be noted that even when the assumptions of the other models were true, the KM-CSD estimates were comparable.
+Additionally, when these assumptions fail to hold, the KM-CSD estimates were generally better.
+The main advantage of the proposed kernel machines approach is that it does not assume any parametric form and thus may be superior, especially when the assumptions of other models fail to hold.
+Additionally, it seems that the KM-CSD can perform well in higher dimensions.